 - The siting of parking spaces within the overall layout of development sites is a critical element in the overall strategy for the layout of development sites.
-It is therefore necessary to consider it at the earliest stage of the design process. - 6.3 The location of parking should always take reference from the character and appearance of the street scene and the surrounding area. - 6.4 Car parking should always be located close to the property it serves.
+It is therefore necessary to consider it at the earliest stage of the design process. - The location of parking should always take reference from the character and appearance of the street scene and the surrounding area. - 6.4 Car parking should always be located close to the property it serves.
 For houses, car parking should ideally be provided within the residential curtilage and at the front of the property.
 This encourages activity within the street scene and recognises that residents often park there out of convenience anyway.
 However, it is important that the car parking and garaging enhances the street scene and creates a positive interface with the public realm.
-This could be done alongside other design aspects such as landscaping and planting. - Design solutions should avoid large expanses of hard surfacing and ensure that parked vehicles do not dominate street frontages.
-This is particularly important for flatted development and some commercial development where the number of parking spaces may be high in relation to the size of the site. - The size of any rear parking courts should be minimised and both the parking area itself and the access to it should be overlooked.
+This could be done alongside other design aspects such as landscaping and planting. - 6.5 Design solutions should avoid large expanses of hard surfacing and ensure that parked vehicles do not dominate street frontages.
+This is particularly important for apartment blocks and some commercial development where the number of parking spaces may be high in relation to the size of the site. - The size of any rear parking courts should be minimised and both the parking area itself and the access to it should be overlooked.
 Where rear parking courts are used, these should only have one entrance/exit point to ensure that there is no reason for outsiders to travel through the site.
 Where properties back onto shared parking courts, these boundaries should be made of robust and attractive brick walls.
 These ensure the long-term appearance of the area and provide privacy and security for garden areas.

-- A mixture of high-quality materials and landscaping can be used to break up and improve the appearance of parking areas.
+- 6.7 A mixture of high-quality materials and landscaping can be used to break up and improve the appearance of parking areas.
 The landscaping scheme should be resilient to pedestrians and vehicles and should be appropriate to the level of management that the parking area will receive.
 Large shrubs and other features that could allow intruders to hide, and make the area feel unsafe, should be avoided. - 6.8 Where undercroft, basement or decked parking is proposed, full consideration should be given to the access and use of the space and the safety of users.
-Multi-storey car parks should be designed carefully to contribute to the street scene. - 6.9 The Department for Transport "Manual for Streets" (March 2007)3 provides guidance to developers on the layout of new developments and in particular the design of parking facilities for vehicles. - 6.10 Suitable site layouts will demonstrate the relationship between car parking spaces and the residence that they serve.
-Poorly designed and cramped layouts that place parking spaces in close proximity to other residential properties and their private amenity space will not be accepted. - Where parking provision within a development is likely to cause displacement of parking onto other surrounding areas i.e. on street residential areas, be that through the level of parking provided or the charges associated with it, then contributions will be required from developers to potentially implement parking control measures e.g. a Residents Parking Zone.
-If, however, the displacement of parking impacts on highway safety and no appropriate parking control measures can be implemented, the development may be refused in accordance with National Planning Policy Framework paragraphs 110 and 111.
+Multi-story car parks should be designed carefully to contribute to the street scene. - 6.9 The Department for Transport "Manual for Streets" (March 2007) provides guidance to developers on the layout of new developments and in particular the design of parking facilities for vehicles. - 6.10 Suitable site layouts should demonstrate the relationship between car parking spaces and the residence that they serve.
+Poorly designed and cramped layouts that place parking spaces near other residential properties and their private amenity space will not be accepted.